 - Microphone audio level

-- Access to drawing tools (to annotate the screencast)
+- Access to drawing tools – either to annotate on screen or use a whiteboard

 - Command/Ctrl + Shift + R = Record/Pause/Resume Recording